jsmuster/qq/README.md

 # qq
-QQ is a development platform for building highly modular, maintainable mobile and desktop applications quickly.
+QQ is a development platform for building highly modular, maintainable client and server applications quickly.

-A good framework should be comprised of concepts easily understood by any programmer.
+QQ is comprised of concepts easily understood by any programmer.

 ## Quickstart